-The Wizard Nebula in Cepheus (NGC 7380)
+The Wizard Nebula in Cepheus

 The Wizard Nebula is a collection of interstellar gas surrounding the open star cluster, NGC 7380.
 It lies approximately 7200 light-years away from Earth and has an apparent magnitude of 7.2 in the constellation Cepheus.
-While impossible to observe this deep sky object visually from my backyard, it is well within reach of my current astrophotography equipment.

-Extremely dark skies and an OIII filter are required to observe Sh2-142 (Sharpless catalog) through a telescope eyepiece.
-Over the years, I have photographed the Wizard Nebula many times using a variety of different cameras and telescopes.
-The latest image includes data captured using a cooled CMOS astronomy camera with a dual bandpass filter in place, the Optolong L-eNhance.
+Over the years, I have photographed the Wizard Nebula numerous times, using a variety of cameras and telescopes.
+The latest image includes data captured using a CarbonStar 200 Newtonian Reflector and a monochrome camera with narrowband filters.

 Wizard Nebula

-The Wizard Nebula captured using a camera and telescope
+The Wizard Nebula captured using a camera and telescope.

-The combination of interstellar gas and dust in this deep sky object has created a shape that resembles a sorcerer, or, wizard.
+The combination of interstellar gas and dust in this deep sky object has created a shape that resembles a sorcerer or wizard.
 From my latitude in the Northern Hemisphere, the constellation Cepheus sits in an advantageous location in the night sky.

 Nested between Cygnus and the North Star (Polaris), Cepheus travels high into the Northeastern sky during the fall.
 This gives me a large window of photographic opportunity to collect as much exposure time on this nebula as possible.

 Having captured many different types of nebulae over the years, I can confidently tell you that the Wizard Nebula is a rather challenging target with a DSLR camera.
-If you plan on photographing this deep sky object through with a telescope, I recommend using a modified DSLR camera.
+If you plan on photographing this deep sky object through a telescope, I recommend using a modified DSLR camera.

 The emission nebula gas in this object is strong in the light wavelengths of the Ha and OIII bandpasses.
 Isolating these characteristics using narrowband filters is recommended.